koseki/osx-vagrant-sandbox/README.md

 All configuration files should be added to the repository.

-Team members fetch the configuration files, restart VM, and all works fine!
+Team members fetch the configuration files, restart VM, double click `provision.command` if required, and all works fine!

+Maintenance is not so difficult, because every members can use this sandbox on VM or OSX, in everydays development.